On study leave Sept. 1, 2020 to Aug. 31, 2021

-“Configuring community in colonial and pre-colonial imaginaries: Insights from the Khalsa Darbar records,” in Religious Interactions in Modern India, edited by Martin Fuchs and Vasudha Dalmia (Delhi: Oxford University Press, 2019), 165-187.
+“Configuring community in colonial and pre-colonial imaginaries: Insights from the Khalsa Darbar records,” in Religious Interactions in Modern India, Martin Fuchs and Vasudha Dalmia, eds, 165-187.
+Delhi: Oxford University Press, 2019.

-“From Outside the Persianate Centre: Vernacular Views on “Ālamgīr,” with Heidi Pauwels (University of Washington), introduction to special issue of the same title in the Journal of the Royal Asiatic Society, Series 3, 28, 3 (2018): 409-414.
+“From Outside the Persianate Centre: Vernacular Views on “Ālamgīr,” with Heidi Pauwels (University of Washington), introduction to special issue in the Journal of the Royal Asiatic Society, Series 28, 3 (2018): 409-414.

 (Co-author.)
-“A future from the past” by the South Asian Canadian Histories Association Founding Collective (Naveen Girn, Anne Murphy, Raghavendra Rao K.V., Milan Singh, Paneet Singh), in Reflections of Canada: Illuminating our Biggest Possibilities and Challenges at 150+ Years, edited by Phillip Tortell and Margot Young (Vancouver: Peter Wall Institute for Advanced Studies, 2017), 151-160.
+“A future from the past” by the South Asian Canadian Histories Association Founding Collective (Naveen Girn, Anne Murphy, Raghavendra Rao K.V., Milan Singh, Paneet Singh), in Reflections of Canada: Illuminating our Biggest Possibilities and Challenges at 150+ Years, edited by Phillip Tortell and Margot Young, 151-160.
+Vancouver: Peter Wall Institute for Advanced Studies, 2017.

-“Bajwa has nothing more to say” by Zubair Ahmed, translated by Anne Murphy with Zubair Ahmed.
+“Bajwa has nothing more to say.”
+Translation of a short story by Lahore-based Punjabi writer Zubair Ahmed, with Mr. Ahmed.
 In Pakistani Literature (Journal of the Pakistan Academy of Letters).
 18, 1 (2015): 86-93.

 “Performing the Komagata Maru: Theatre and the Work of Memory.”
 In Studies in Canadian Literature 40, 1 (2015): 45-73.

-“Dead Man’s Float,” Translation of a short story by Lahore-based Punjabi writer Zubair Ahmed, completed in collaboration with Mr. Ahmed.
-Published in: South Asian Ensemble: A Canadian Quarterly of Literature, Arts & Culture 7, 1 & 2 (Winter and Spring 2015): 158-165.
+“Dead Man’s Float.”
+Translation of a short story by Lahore-based Punjabi writer Zubair Ahmed, with Mr. Ahmed.
+In South Asian Ensemble: A Canadian Quarterly of Literature, Arts & Culture 7, 1 & 2 (Winter/Spring 2015): 158-165.

 “The formation of the ethical Sikh subject in the era of British colonial reform,” revised and expanded version of essay published in 2013 conference proceedings (below).
 In Sikh Formations: Religion, Culture, Theory 11, 1 (2015): 149-159.

-“The uses of the ‘folk’: Cultural Historical Practice and the Modernity of the Guga Tradition” in South Asian History and Culture (July 2015): 1-21.
-Reprinted as “Uses of the Folk: cultural historical practice and the Guga tradition” in Cultural Studies in India edited by Rana Nayar, Pushpinder Syal and Akhsaya Kumar (New York: Routledge, 2016), 117-138.
+“The uses of the ‘folk’: Cultural Historical Practice and the Modernity of the Guga Tradition.”
+In South Asian History and Culture 6, 4 (July 2015): 441-461.
+Reprinted as “Uses of the Folk: cultural historical practice and the Guga tradition” in Cultural Studies in India edited by Rana Nayar, Pushpinder Syal and Akhsaya Kumar, 117-138.
+New York: Routledge, 2016.

-“A Diasporic Temporality: New narrative writing from Punjabi-Canada” in Towards a Diasporic Imagination of the Present: An eternal sense of homelessness, edited by Tapati Bharadwaja (Bangalore: Lies and Big Feet Press, 2015), 9-30.
+“A Diasporic Temporality: New narrative writing from Punjabi-Canada.”
+In Towards a Diasporic Imagination of the Present: An eternal sense of homelessness, edited by Tapati Bharadwaja, 9-30.
+Bangalore: Lies and Big Feet Press, 2015.

 “The formation of the ethical Sikh subject in the era of British colonial reform,” in Conference Proceedings for `The Making of Modern Punjab: Education, Science and Social Change in Punjab c.
 1850-c.
 2000’, Panjab University (Chandigarh), October 24-26, 2013, pgs.
 69-81.

-“The gurbilas literature and the idea of ‘religion’” in The Punjab Reader, edited by Anshu Malhotra and Farina Mir (New York and New Delhi: Oxford University Press, 2012), 93-115.
+“The gurbilas literature and the idea of ‘religion’.”
+In Punjab Reconsidered: History, Culture, and Practice, edited by Anshu Malhotra and Farina Mir, 93-115.
+New York and New Delhi: Oxford University Press, 2012.

-Translations of selected poems of the 15th century saint Ravidas, in Untouchable Saints: An Indian Phenomenon, edited by Eleanor Zelliot and Rohini Mokashi-Punekar (Delhi: Manohar, 2004).
+Translations of selected poems of the 15th century saint Ravidas.
+In Untouchable Saints: An Indian Phenomenon, 197-200, edited by Eleanor Zelliot and Rohini Mokashi-Punekar.
+Delhi: Manohar, 2004.